bizrateinsights/aws-lambda-automation-archetype/README.md

 11) Test run your framework - there should be two test successes and one test failure.
 Continue with local setup if you wish to develop on your native machine!

+Note: It is recommended you rename and update the classes and methods as suited for your needs.
+If you want to add more test classes with Junit tests, ensure your test classes end in "_Test.java".
+This is so the reflections library can properly detect and run your tests.

 # Local Setup: